Fulwood, Lancashire

-Fulwood is an area and unparished area in Lancashire, England, forming much of the northern half of the unparished part of the City of Preston district.
+Fulwood is a suburb of Preston, Lancashire, England, in the northern half of the City of Preston district.
 It had a population of 28,535 in 2011 and is made up of five wards.

-For several reasons, despite its close proximity to Preston, it has remained distinctly separated.
-Historically, Fulwood was governed independently from Preston until 1974.
-Furthermore, since the majority of the area is encompassed under The Fulwood Conservation Area, it has remained geographically separate from Preston.
+Fulwood began to develop in the second half of the 19th century and, until 1974, it was governed independently from Preston.
+It has retained a distinct identity and character, and the majority of the settlement is in the Fulwood Conservation Area.